Ezequiel Duran Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the third-best in the league.
+- The pitching staff for the Yankees has a collective 9.7 K/9, the fifth-best in MLB.

-- The Yankees' 3.39 team ERA ranks sixth across all MLB pitching staffs.
+- The Yankees' 3.35 team ERA ranks third among all league pitching staffs.

-- Yankees pitchers combine to allow 26 home runs (one per game), the ninth-fewest in the league.
+- The Yankees allow the ninth-fewest home runs in baseball (27 total, one per game).

-- Brito (2-2) gets the starting nod for the Yankees in his sixth start of the season.
-He has a 6.11 ERA in 17 2/3 innings pitched, with 12 strikeouts.
+- Cortes (3-1) gets the starting nod for the Yankees in his sixth start of the season.
+He's put together a 3.49 ERA in 28 1/3 innings pitched, with 28 strikeouts.

-- In his most recent time out on Monday against the Minnesota Twins, the right-hander tossed 2 2/3 innings, allowing three earned runs while surrendering three hits.
+- His most recent time out came on Tuesday against the Minnesota Twins, when the left-hander threw five innings, surrendering three earned runs while allowing five hits.

-- The 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.